samruddhibaviskar11/todo-list/README.md

 ## A simple todo list
-* I use php as my backend and mysql as database.
+* PHP as my backend and MySQL as my database.
-* Access the website through [Website](http://kooma-todo-list.ml/)